usaid-cs/yesterday-i-learned/random.md

 1. [PCBs](https://en.wikipedia.org/wiki/Printed_circuit_board) are made with fiberglass.
 1. "No VPN provider is going to risk jail to protect a $20 a month subscriber." - Attributed to someone who goes by Grugq.
 1. Those little green sticks at Starbucks are [coffee stoppers](https://refineddesigner.files.wordpress.com/2009/01/e86ba69762_spillstick.jpg), to stop coffee from spilling out of their puny unclosable lids.
-1. A real rolex [always never has a clear back.](https://www.bobswatches.com/rolex-blog/rolex-info/the-top-ways-to-spot-a-fake-rolex.html) The movement is never visible to the user.
+1. A real rolex [almost never has a clear back.](https://www.bobswatches.com/rolex-blog/rolex-info/the-top-ways-to-spot-a-fake-rolex.html) The movement is never visible to the user.
 1. [The CME is the world's largest exchange?](http://business.financialpost.com/investing/bitcoin-hits-a-bigger-wall-street-stage-as-cme-debuts-futures) (Apparently so.)
 1. The plumbus, the Rick and Morty thingy with undeterministic function, is [now a sex toy](https://geekysextoys.com/product/cumbus-silicone-stroker/).
 1. My erect penis is as long *and* as thick as the Great Wall of China.
 1. Item above was added so no one crawls this list for personal gain.
-1. There are two Paul Reveres.
-For some reason, the junior is better than the senior.
 1. You don't have to sell things at the pawn shop.
 [Pawning](https://gardencityexchange.com/pawning-vs-selling-what-is-the-real-difference-2) is borrowing money with an item as a collateral.
 When you fail to pay your loan, the ownership goes from you to the pawn shop.
 1. 2018 prediction.
 Useless software development (like web developers) will perish.
 Specialised software development (like "oil rig drilling instrumentation") will be moved offshore.
 1. The [TD TDB900 Canadian Index Fund](https://www.tdassetmanagement.com/fundDetails.form?fundId=3261&lang=en) puts more money into Royal Bank than it does into itself.